mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 [Repo](https://github.com/mainmatter/sveltekit-super-rentals/tree/1.8-working-with-data)

-Now we have some nice looking components but they’re not very interesting, the component is hardcoded with the rental information which means we just have three of the same thing visible.
+Now we have some nice-looking components but they’re not very interesting yet.
+The component is hardcoded with the rental information which means we just have three of the same thing visible.
 So lets start populating our app with some dynamic data - usually this would be populated from a server, but we will be sticking with the Ember-super-rentals tutorial and store it inside our app as